Data validation#

 warnings.warn(

-In the above example you are warned about the ValidationError.
-Because the setting DROP_INVALID is turned on, we receive the message that one row was dropped from the table.
+In the above example you are warned about the ValidationError because the VERBOSE setting was True.
+Also, because the setting DROP_INVALID is turned on, we receive the message that one row was dropped from the table.
 As you can see, the layered_data now includes only the valid row.

 # Layered data retains invalid layers, use at your own risk!